-The day surgery services must be submitted on an inpatient claim (TOB 111) using the hospital's provider identifier.
+The day surgery services must be submitted on an inpatient claim (TOB 111) using the hospital's NPI and taxonomy code.
 The reason for the surgery (principal diagnosis), any additional substantiated conditions, and the procedure must be included on one inpatient claim.